RosterElf Logo

 By downloading, you agree to our template disclaimer

-Under Australian workplace law, procedural fairness is essential before taking disciplinary action.
-This means employees must know the allegations against them, have an opportunity to respond, and have their response genuinely considered.
-Your policy should embed these requirements into every disciplinary process.
+Under Australian workplace law, procedural fairness is essential before any disciplinary action.
+Employees must know the allegations against them, have a genuine opportunity to respond, and have that response properly considered.
+Store the policy and capture acknowledgements in your HR software so you can show every worker has read and understood it.

 Misconduct definitions